371-387 Mast Rd, Plymouth, MA 02360, USA

 Owned By: Wildlands Trust

-Five contiguous nature preserves featuring ponds, pine barrens, beech and mixed hardwood forests, with numerous trails.
+Five contiguous nature preserves totaling 550 acres.
+Featuring ponds, pine barrens, beech and mixed hardwood forests, with more than 6 miles of trails.
 Canoeing is permitted on Halfway Pond itself, which can be accessed from Mast Road.

-The property features an extensive network of interconnecting, well-marked trails.
+The property features an extensive network of interconnecting, well-marked trails, including 6 miles of single-track.

 • Gramp’s Loop – This 2-mile loop trail through upland forest begins at the Mast Road parking area.